UniMath/agda-unimath/src/category-theory/composition-operations-on-binary-families-of-sets.lagda.md

 rather than the standard [identity types](foundation-core.identity-types.md).
-This is because, while the strictly involutive identity types are always [equivalent](foundation-core.equivalences.md) to the standard ones, they satisfy the computation rule `inv (inv p) ≐ p` which is practical in defining the [opposite category](category-theory.opposite-categories.md), as this also makes the opposite construction strictly involutive: `(Cᵒᵖ)ᵒᵖ ≐ C`.
+This is because, while the strictly involutive identity types are always [equivalent](foundation-core.equivalences.md) to the standard ones, they satisfy the strict computation rule `inv (inv p) ≐ p` which is practical in defining the [opposite category](category-theory.opposite-categories.md), as this also makes the opposite construction strictly involutive: `(𝒞ᵒᵖ)ᵒᵖ ≐ 𝒞`.

 ```agda
 module _